Halloween Roasted Cauliflower Brain

 - Sweet Potato Jack O’Lanterns

-And, don’t miss my article with 8 Healthy Halloween Snacks that would also be great for a party.
+And, don’t miss my article with Healthy Halloween Snack Plate that would also be great for a party.

 - 1 whole head of cauliflower, green leaves removed

 - 2 tablespoons Buffalo wing sauce

 - 1/4 teaspoon garlic powder